MoritzLost/ProcessWireDev/site/02-setup-and-structure/03-processwire-js-and-css-compilation.md

 tags: post
 layout: post
 title: CSS and JS compilation for ProcessWire
+menu_title: CSS and JS compilation
+description: How to get started with CSS and JavaScript compilation for ProcessWire sites.
 ---

 # Set up your own CSS and JavaScript build pipeline